Anthropology: Feminist

-Feminist anthropology is a four field approach to anthropology (archeological, biological, cultural, linguistic) that seeks to reduce male bias in research findings, anthropological hiring practices, and the scholarly production of knowledge.
-Anthropology engages often with feminists from non-Western traditions, whose perspectives and experiences can differ from those of white feminists of Europe, America, and elsewhere.
-From the perspective of the Western world, historically such 'peripheral' perspectives have been ignored, observed only from an outsider perspective, and regarded as less-valid or less-important than knowledge from the Western world.
+Feminist anthropology is a four-field approach to anthropology (archeological, biological, cultural, linguistic) that seeks to reduce male bias in research findings, anthropological hiring practices, and the scholarly production of knowledge.
+Anthropology often engages with feminists from non-Western traditions, whose perspectives and experiences can differ from those of white feminists of Europe, America, and elsewhere.
+From the perspective of the Western world, such 'peripheral' perspectives have historically been ignored, viewed only from an outsider's perspective, and regarded as less valid or less important than knowledge from the Western world.
 Exploring and addressing that double bias against women from marginalized racial or ethnic groups is of particular interest in intersectional feminist anthropology.

 Feminist anthropologists have stated that their publications have contributed to anthropology, along the way correcting against the systemic biases beginning with the "patriarchal origins of anthropology (and (academia)" and note that from 1891 to 1930 doctorates in anthropology went to males more than 85%, more than 81% were under 35, and only 7.2% to anyone over 40 years old, thus reflecting an age gap in the pursuit of anthropology by first-wave feminists until later in life.
 This correction of systemic bias may include mainstream feminist theory, history, linguistics, archaeology, and anthropology.
 Feminist anthropologists are often concerned with the construction of gender across societies.
-Gender constructs are of particular interest when studying sexism.
+Gender constructs are of particular interest in the study of sexism.

 According to St. Clair Drake, Vera Mae Green was, until "[w]ell into the 1960s", the only African American female anthropologist who was also a Caribbeanist.
-She studied ethnic and family relations in the Caribbean as well as the United States, and thereby tried to improve the way black life, experiences, and culture were studied.
+She studied ethnic and family relations in the Caribbean and the United States, and thereby sought to improve the way black life, experiences, and culture were studied.
 However, Zora Neale Hurston, although often primarily considered to be a literary author, was trained in anthropology by Franz Boas, and published Tell my Horse about her "anthropological observations" of voodoo in the Caribbean (1938).

 Feminist anthropology is inclusive of the anthropology of birth as a specialization, which is the anthropological study of pregnancy and childbirth within cultures and societies.

-Medical, nutritional, psychological, cognitive and transpersonal
+Medical, nutritional, psychological, cognitive, and transpersonal

 Medical

-Medical anthropology is an interdisciplinary field which studies "human health and disease, health care systems, and biocultural adaptation".
+Medical anthropology is an interdisciplinary field that studies "human health and disease, health care systems, and biocultural adaptation".
 It is believed that William Caudell was the first to discover the field of medical anthropology.
-Currently, research in medical anthropology is one of the main growth areas in the field of anthropology as a whole.
+Currently, research in medical anthropology is one of the main areas of growth in anthropology as a whole.
 It focuses on the following six basic fields: